 2) Malicious (Animal shot and left for no reason)

 3) Management problem or Control kills (bear near building, camps, livestock & killed or removed by a wildlife official)

 4) Citizen’s problem (citizen shot bear for reasons stated in #3)

 7) Accident (such as a vehicle collision)

-McLellan, Hovey and Woods (1999) found that legal harvest accounted for 39-44% of grizzly bear mortalities within BC.
-CHECK THIS STATEMENT-how did they estimate unreported mortality?
-Control kills or citizen problem kills were a major cause of mortality in several of the jurisdictions of the study.
-An important finding of the SRGBP is that non hunter human caused mortality has increased greatly since the 1980’s.
-Lamb et al (2016) found that between 2006 and 2014, 68% of mortalities in their study area (which encompassed the whole of the SRGBP study area) were due to non hunting sources.
-Of the non hunting human caused mortalities 54% were due to vehicles and trains, 33% due to control kills and 13% illegal kills.
-This high mortality from non hunting sources created a mortality sink for bears along the Highway 3 corridor in the center of the study area.
-This work demonstrates how important it is to identify causes of mortality to come up with mitigations and solutions to bear-human conflict.
+An important finding of the SRGBP is that non-hunter, human caused mortality has increased greatly since the 1980’s.
+Lamb et al (2016) found that between 2006 and 2014, 68% of mortality in their study area (which encompassed the whole of the SRGBP study area) were due to non-hunting sources.
+Of the non-hunting human caused mortality 54% were due to vehicles and trains, 33% due to control kills and 13% illegal kills.
+This high mortality from non-hunting sources created a mortality sink for bears along the Highway 3 corridor in the center of the study area.
+This work demonstrates how important it is to identify causes of mortality to become better informed in order to create solutions to bear-human conflict